Disease

 • Discrete brown or tan patches on leaf surfaces rather than progressive tip or edge browning

-• Spots that may have a watersoaked, dark border or a yellow halo around them (fungal disease pattern)
+• Spots with a watersoaked, dark border or a yellow halo around them, typical of a fungal disease pattern

-• Irregular pale-brown patches concentrated on the light-facing side (sun scorch pattern)
+• Irregular pale-brown patches concentrated on the light-facing side of the leaf, typical of sun scorch

-• Dark, watersoaked, irregularly shaped patches following cold exposure (cold damage pattern)
+• Dark, watersoaked, irregularly shaped patches that appear suddenly after cold exposure

-• Multiple spots on the same leaf, or the same type of spotting across multiple leaves
+• Multiple spots on a single leaf, or the same type of spotting recurring across several leaves in the clump

 Causes